Federal Railroad Administration (FRA), Department of Transportation (DOT).

 d.
 “State” has the meaning such term has under 23 U.S.C.
 101(a).

 1. Available Award Amount

-FRA will make up to $24,027,500 in funding available under this notice, composed of $14,027,500 in 2008 Funds and $10,000,000 in 2019 Funds.
+The total funding available for awards under this NOFO is $2,000,000.
 Should additional Maglev funds become available after the release of this NOFO, FRA may elect to award such additional funds to applications received under this NOFO.

 2. Award Size

-There are no predetermined minimum or maximum dollar thresholds for awards, and FRA may choose to select one or more eligible projects for funding.
-FRA may not award grants to all eligible applications, or even those applications that meet or exceed the stated evaluation criteria (see section E, Application Review Information).
+There are no predetermined minimum or maximum dollar thresholds for awards.
+FRA may not be able to award grants to all eligible applications, or even those applications that meet or exceed the stated evaluation criteria (see Section E, Application Review Information).

 3. Award Type

-FRA will make awards for projects selected under this notice through grant agreements and/or cooperative agreements.
+FRA will make awards for projects selected under this notice through grant Start Printed Page 39665agreements and/or cooperative agreements.
 Grant agreements are used when FRA does not expect to have substantial Federal involvement in carrying out the funded activity.
 Cooperative agreements allow for substantial Federal involvement in carrying out the agreed upon investment, including technical assistance, review of interim work products, and increased program oversight under 2 CFR 200.24.
 The term “grant” is used throughout this document and is intended to reference funding awarded through a grant agreement, as well as funding awarded through a cooperative agreement.
-The funding provided under this NOFO will be made available to grantees on a reimbursable basis.
+The funding provided under this NOFO will be made available to grant recipients on a reimbursable basis.
 Applicants must certify that their expenditures are allowable, allocable, reasonable, and necessary to the approved project before seeking reimbursement from FRA.
-Additionally, the grantee is expected to expend matching funds at the required percentage concurrent with Federal funds throughout the life of the project.
+Additionally, the grant recipient is expected to expend matching funds at the required percentage concurrent with Federal funds throughout the life of the project.
 See an example of standard terms and conditions for FRA grant awards at: https://railroads.dot.gov/elibrary/notice-grant-award-example.
 This template is subject to revision.